GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 The `GetClientToken` module is used to get a token which is sent as input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

-**Required parameters:**

-- opHost: OpenID Connect Provider
+**Parameters:**

-- client_id: Client ID from the OpenID Connect Provider (OP).
-Should be passed with the Client Secret.
+- client_id: Client ID from OpenID Connect Provider (OP).
+Should be passed with the Client Secret
-- client_secret: Client Secret from the OpenID Connect Provider (OP).
-Should be passed with Client ID.
+- client_secret: Client Secret from OpenID Connect Provider (OP).
+Should be passed with the Client ID
+- opHost: URL of the OpenID Connect Provider (OP)
+- op_discovery_path: (Optional) Path to discovery document.
+For example if it's https://client.example.com/.well-known/openid-configuration then path is blank .
+But if it is https://client.example.com/oxauth/.well-known/openid-configurationthen path its oxauth
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)

 **Request:**